GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

 In module `Examples` all instantiations of `X` are different because `val` uses different names.
 In particular, `E2` and `E3` are different even though `val` is essentially given the same value.
-Comparing names allows us to avoid having to evalute while checking, but more importantly it allows us to deal with parameters that are functions, which are can't be easily compared for equality.
+Comparing names allows us to avoid having to evaluate while checking, but more importantly it allows us to deal with parameters that are functions, which are can't be easily compared for equality.

 Naming Instantiations
 ---------------------

-If a module has quite a few paramters, it might be nice to allow to name a specific instantiation which can then be used in many places.
+If a module has quite a few parameters, it might be nice to allow to name a specific instantiation which can then be used in many places.
-For example, we could have a module implementing some parametrized algorithm, but in a speicific application we would always use a specific instance of the algorithm.
+For example, we could have a module implementing some parametrized algorithm, but in a specific application we would always use a specific instance of the algorithm.
 One way to do this might be allow module like this:

     module SpecificAlg = GeneralAlg where